 Corona as catalyst: Social competition

-Five centuries of western domination are currently being replaced by a new world order.
-All the political, economic, military, cultural and ideological cards are already being reshuffled.
-If the Corona virus rages deep enough, it will ‘only’ catalyze this transition.
-In this essay, I try to briefly describe three of these major intersections in our time.
+Five centuries of Western dominance are now giving way to a new world order.
+Political, economic, military, cultural, and ideological structures are already being reshuffled.
+If the coronavirus spreads far enough, it will merely accelerate this transition.
+In this essay, I aim to briefly outline three of the major intersections shaping our time.
 Part 3: Social competition / Part 1.
 Ideological / Part 2.
 ‘Glocal’

-The third question, begging for attention in this transition time and even more so in our corona time, is the tremendous difference in vulnerability between people in one society.
-I don’t mean here the increased vulnerability of elderly people, but the vulnerability of people lacking opportunities and securities.
+The third question demanding attention in this time of transition—and even more so during the coronavirus pandemic—is the stark inequality in vulnerability within societies.
+I do not mean the increased vulnerability of the elderly, but the vulnerability of those lacking opportunities and security.

-Consider the growing number of self-employed workers and flex workers who struggle due to temporary jobs, low incomes, little social security and no political voice.
-In 2011, Guy Standing wrote a book about this group with the title The Precariat: The New Dangerous Class.
-(Precariat is a combination of ‘precarious’ en ‘proletariat’.)
-Standing warns that chronic vulnerability makes people prone to populism and extremism.
+Consider the growing number of self-employed and gig workers, struggling with temporary contracts, low incomes, minimal social protection, and little political voice.
+In 2011, Guy Standing described this group as the “precariat” in The Precariat: The New Dangerous Class—a term combining ‘precarious’ and ‘proletariat.’
+Standing warns that chronic vulnerability leaves people susceptible to populism and extremism.

-The answer to this last question requires no less than a world vision.
-Time to rise above the election rhetoric of four-year plans and reflect on what we want our nations and world to look like in 2030, 2040, 2050, and what investments this requires today.
-Climate change is already forcing us to think this way, but there are many other areas (mentioned above) in which we have no choice but to chase a joint vision.
-Jeffrey Sachs writes in Common Wealth (2008): “The defining challenge of the 21st century will be to face the reality that humanity shares a common fate on a crowded planet.”
-That is the way things are.
-And time is short.
-Corona catalyses what is moving already.
+The answer requires a global vision.
+It is time to rise above the four-year election cycle and consider what we want our nations and the world to look like in 2030, 2040, and 2050—and what investments are needed today.
+Climate change already demands this long-term perspective, but many other issues require the same approach.
+As Jeffrey Sachs writes in Common Wealth (2008): “The defining challenge of the 21st century will be to face the reality that humanity shares a common fate on a crowded planet.”
+That is our reality.
+Time is short.
+The pandemic is accelerating trends that were already in motion.

 Part 1.
 Ideological / Part 2.
 ‘Glocal’ / BACK TO BLOGS